ysalitrynskyi/week-1/README.md

 # 🚀 Weekly Hackathon: Week One Template

-This is the official template repository for Week One of the Weekly Hackathon.
+This is the official template repository for Week One of $hackathon.

 Your mission is to build the ultimate Frames v2 starter experience.

 ## 🎯 Challenge Overview